Apply to Join the APA Science Student Council

 Each spring the directorate seeks applications from graduate students to serve two-year terms that begin on Sept.
 1. SSC members are required to attend two weekend meetings per year in Washington, D.C., at APA's expense, with the potential to attend additional APA governance events.
 In addition, SSC members are expected to remain available via email during an unofficial third (non-meeting) year to advise new members (this third year can be post-doctoral).Learn more about the SSC and its current projects and read what it is like to be an SSC member.

 To be eligible to serve on the Science Student Council the student must meet each of the following requirements at the time of the application deadline (June 5):

 1. Be currently enrolled in a doctoral program in psychology at a regionally accredited university located in the United States or Canada.

 2. Be an APA student affiliate member, or join as an affiliate if selected as an SSC member and maintain active affiliate status throughout the SSC term.

 3. Expect that, at the beginning of the term (Sept.
 1), at least one year of graduate school will have been completed and at least two years of graduate school remain before receiving the doctoral degree.

 4. Not be at the same institution as a current member of SSC.
 Please check the list of current members before applying.
 Because the SSC strives for diversity in all appropriate ways, including geographic diversity, no more than one student from any given department may occupy a seat on the SSC at any given time.

-5. Belong to one of the five research areas that are open for the September 2013-September 2015 term.
+5. Belong to one of the four research areas that are open for the September 2014-September 2016 term.
 One person in each of the following areas of research will be selected: